ffrank/ffrank.github.io/_posts/2015-02-20-the-belgium-conferences-2015-edition.md

 in full depth, broad and encompassing, and leaving you with a sense that there is a greater scheme of things).

-I cannot stress this enough - Config Management Camp is much denser with networking opportunities than FOSDEM, with coordinated breaks, free catering, a semi-open bar at the first day's evening and a general atmosphere that is much more personal.
-Shout-out to the great Puppet Labs folks (and Igor!) who took me out on Tuesday.
-Funniest night in quite a while - you know who you are.
+I cannot stress this enough: Config Management Camp is much denser with networking opportunities than FOSDEM, with coordinated breaks, free catering, a semi-open bar in the evening after the first day and a general atmosphere that is much more personal.
+Shout-out to the great Puppet Labs folks (and Igor!) who took me out on Tuesday - definitely among the best times in recent memory.

 ### Recurring themes